 The whole thing is put together in a less critical, more positive experience than its name suggests.
 I love the way it highlights your uncommon words and any writer's got to look at that and smile a little smugly, a roll call of your darlings.
 It's not often a writer feels flattered, so that might explain my heady feelings for AutoCrit, scoring my chapter at 87% vs Gatsby at 79% may have been the clincher.
 Maybe it's more of a Christmas toy maybe than a daily tool, but it made me happy.
 Love it.
 Try it.

 A new complete programme for writers old and new.
 A year of complete guidance and support to write wisely and fulfil your ambition as an author.
 The Novelry will lead you through the creation of a sound and appealing story idea onto writing a novel, then revising and editing your first draft.
 You will complete and hold in your hands a final draft ready to pitch to agents with our dedicated help and support every step of the way.
-Choose the safe and smart way to stay on track and achieve your ambition get that book done with one of our online novel-writing courses.
+Choose the safe and smart way to stay on track and achieve your ambition get that book done with one of our online creative writing courses.
 Sign up to How To Write a Novel and save 20% on the prices of courses when sold separately.

 (Don't forget you can gift a writer friend the novel course here.)

 Listen up.
 You can use all the tools in the world, but nothing compares to the earnest practise of comparing your writing to great work and asking yourself insistently - why isn't mine as good as this?
 Be fanatical about your craft.
 Read wisely.
 Take notes, make notes at bedtime to steer your morning's writing.